RiccardoEvangelisti/Four-Souls-Helper/content/f_special_mechanics.md

 # Specific Mechanics

-### Activate

-Players **activate** ↷ and $ abilities to put them onto the stack.
-To activate a ↷ ability, the object with that ability is **deactivated** (turned sideways 90°).
-To activate a $ ability, the specified cost is paid.

-* * *

 **Active Player**

 The player whose turn it is.

 * * *

-### Additional Names

-The name of a card is defined by the text within its title box.
-Some abilities may give an additional name to a card.
-Abilities that convey an additional name to a card are worded as “This is also named \[cardname\]” and function in all zones including outside the game.

-* * *

-**Ambush**

-When an ambush resolves, it becomes a monster in a monster slot not being attacked.
-The active player must make an additional attack on it this turn (see **Keyworded Abilities**).

-* * *

 ### And vs Then

 If an ability uses the word ‘**and**’ to link two things, it means that the second part is dependent on the first part.

 For example, if an ability said ‘Discard a loot card and loot 2.’, you would only loot 2 if you had been able to discard a loot card.
 The same is **not** true if the word ‘**then**’ is used.
 If the ability was instead worded as ‘Discard a loot card, then loot 2.’ the player would still loot 2 even if they weren’t able to discard a loot card.
 A period (e.g. Discard a loot card.
 Loot 2.) would function the same way as ‘then’, with the loot 2 not caring about what has come before it.

 Remember as well that colons in effect text, except when that text is used as an indicator for a roll ability, indicate costs.
 The cost would have to be paid for what comes after the colon to take effect.

-* * *

-### Attackable Items and Rooms

-Normally, attacks are made against monsters.
-Some other objects, for example items or rooms, can have abilities that allow them to be attacked, however.
-These cards will have stat blocks detailing their health, evasion, and attack stats for any attacks made against them.
-While they are in play, players may choose these attackable objects as a target when they declare an attack.
-All rules on when a player is able to declare an attack still apply.
-Once the attack has started, it will proceed exactly the same as if the target was a monster (see **Attacking**).

-If an attackable object is killed during the attack, it is destroyed (see **Destroy and Kill**).
-Any rewards, if indicated in a reward box on the card, will go to the active player when that object dies or is destroyed (even if that object is destroyed outside of an attack).

-It is important to note that an item or room that can be attacked is not a **monster**.
-This means they can’t be targeted by any ability or effect that targets a ‘monster’ specifically.

-* * *

-### Attacking Other Players

-Some abilities may allow you to attack other players – or indeed allow other players to attack you!
-These abilities will specify what the targeted player’s evasion will be for the attack.
-If an ability allows you to attack other players, you may choose a player as a target when you declare an attack.
-All rules on when you are able to declare an attack still apply.
-Once the attack has started, it will proceed exactly the same as if the target was a monster (see **Attacking**).

-If multiple effects allowing you to attack other players exist at the same time and specify that players have a different evasion stat, the effect that was created most recently takes precedence.

 * * *